Trustee Duties in South Australia

 Consequences of mismanaging a trust

-A trustee can also be removed for mismanagement.
-If the trust has an appointor, they can remove the trustee and appoint another.
+A trustee can also be removed from a trust for mismanagement.
+If a trust has an appointor, then this person can remove the trustee and appoint another.
 The trust instrument may also set out a procedure for removing a trustee.

 The Supreme Court also has the authority to appoint a new trustee in substitution of a trustee using the powers under the relevant trustee laws and under its inherent jurisdiction.